ChessPiece21/Seattle-Church-Data-Viz/README.md

 # Seattle Catholic Church Data Visualizations
-Geographic visualization (R and Python versions) of churches in the Archdiocese of Seattle.
+Geographic visualization of churches in the Archdiocese of Seattle.